Energy Transfer keeps up legal pressure after pipeline defeat

 Linda Black Elk, 42, a leader of the Standing Rock Medic and Healer Council, said Tuesday there had been two cases of hypothermia in camp.
 She said volunteers walked around the camp through the evening visiting tipis and yurts to check on people.

-Additional reporting by Terray Sylvester in Bismarck and Liz Hampton in Houston
+Reporting by Mica Rosenberg in Washington and Ernest Scheyder in Cannon Ball; additional reporting by Terray Sylvester in Bismarck and Liz Hampton in Houston; Editing by David Gaffen and Alan Crosby